Greg Carr (gridiron football)

-Greg Carr (born October 8, 1985) is a professional arena football wide receiver who is currently a free agent.
+Greg Carr (born October 8, 1985) is an American former professional football wide receiver.
 After playing college football at Florida State, Carr was signed by the San Diego Chargers as an undrafted free agent in 2009.
-Carr has also been a member of the Winnipeg Blue Bombers, Edmonton Eskimos, Saskatchewan Roughriders, Calgary Stampeders, Orlando Predators and Washington Valor.
-In June of 2020, Carr was hired as the Head Football Coach at North Marion High School in Citra, FL.
+Carr was also a member of the Winnipeg Blue Bombers, Edmonton Eskimos, Saskatchewan Roughriders, Calgary Stampeders, Orlando Predators, Washington Valor, Albany Empire, and Atlantic City Blackjacks.
+In June 2020, Carr was hired as the head football coach at North Marion High School in Citra, Florida.

-Early years
+Early life

 Carr played high school football at North Marion High School in Citra, Florida.
 He earned first-team all-state honors in Class 3A as a junior and senior.
 He was also a star basketball player, earning first-team honors during his senior year.

 College career

 During Carr's freshman year he led all Florida State receivers in yards per reception with 20.6 and receiving touchdowns with nine.
 He also tied former Virginia Cavaliers and current Pittsburgh Steelers tight end Heath Miller's ACC record for receiving touchdowns by a freshman.
 His great season earned him second-team All-ACC and third-team freshman All-American.
 During his sophomore year, he made 34 receptions for 619 yards and 12 touchdowns, helping him earn a second-team All-ACC selection.
 During his junior campaign he made 45 receptions for 795 and four touchdowns.
 As a senior Carr made 39 receptions for 542 yards and four touchdowns.

 Carr finished his career at Florida State ranking fifth in the school's history in career receptions and receiving yards with 148 receptions for 2,574 yards, and second in touchdowns with 29.